OA and Environmental Impact Assessment

 3.5 Ecosystem Degradation and Damage Cost Valuation

 Ecosystem degradation--the decline in ecosystem condition--can be expressed in monetary terms using damage cost approaches that estimate the economic value of lost ecosystem service flows resulting from condition decline.
 This application is particularly relevant for EIA when quantifying residual impacts after mitigation, calculating compensation requirements, or comparing alternative development scenarios.
+The SEEA Ecosystem Accounting framework defines ecosystem degradation as the decline in the monetary value of an ecosystem asset resulting from declining condition during an accounting period[20].

 Worked calculation: